tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 If you intend for users to copy and paste the code, make sure it works.
 When I first used used some sample `ajax` code from a code tutorial on an API site, the `dataType` parameter was actually spelled `datatype`.
 As a result, the code didn't work (it returned the response as text, not JSON).
 It took me about 30 minutes of troubleshooting before I consulted the [`ajax` method](http://api.jquery.com/jquery.ajax/) and realized that it should be `dataType` with a capital `T`.

 Ideally, test out all the code samples yourself (or implement a more robust process for testing code).
 This allows you to spot errors, understand whether all the parameters are complete and valid, and more.
 In the earlier video from Twilio, the authors say they wanted to treat code samples in documentation like their other engineering code, so they stored their code in a separate container (also pushed to GitHub) so they could run regular tests on it.
 They pulled the code into their documentation where appropriate.
+For lengthy code samples, consider storing them on GitHub.

 ## Provide a sample in your target language

 With REST APIs, developers can use pretty much any programming language to make the request.
 One question will inevitably arise: Should you show code samples that span across several languages?
 If so, how many languages?

 Providing code samples is almost always a good thing, so if you have the bandwidth to show code samples in various languages, go for it.
 However, providing just one code example in your audience's target language is probably enough.
-If there isn't a standard language for most users, you could also just provide the curl examples in your docs, and then provide users a [Postman collection](docapis_postman.html) or an [OpenAPI specification file](pubapis_swagger_intro.html) &mdash; both of these approaches will allow developers to generate code samples in many different languages.
+If there isn't a standard language for most users, you could also just provide the curl examples in your docs, and then provide users with a [Postman collection](docapis_postman.html) or an [OpenAPI specification file](pubapis_swagger_intro.html) &mdash; both of these approaches will allow developers to generate code samples in many different languages.

 Remember that each code sample you provide needs to be tested and maintained.
 When you make updates to your API, you'll need to update each of the code samples across all the different languages.
 When your API pushes out a new release, you'll need to check all the code samples to make sure the code doesn't break with the changes in the new release (this is called "regression testing" in QA lingo).